In addition to content, Pages and Posts in WordPress contain information about the pages or posts themselves.

-- Post/Page Title
+- Title of your page/post

-- Page/Post Author
+- Page/Post publishing date.

 - Page/Post Status (e.g. Draft, Published, etc.)

 - Tags and Categories (Posts)

 Quick Edit is an inline editor that lets you modify a number of Page and Post settings without having to open and edit the page or post itself.